Security-Onion-Solutions/securityonion-docs/bpf.rst

 Configuration
 -------------

 You can modify your BPF configuration by going to :ref:`administration` --> Configuration --> bpf.
-You can apply BPF configuration to :ref:`stenographer`, :ref:`suricata`, or :ref:`zeek`.
+You can apply BPF configuration to the PCAP engine (either :ref:`stenographer` or :ref:`suricata`), :ref:`suricata`, or :ref:`zeek`.
+If you configure a BPF for the PCAP engine and your PCAP engine is :ref:`suricata`, then it will only apply to the PCAP and NOT alerts or metadata.

 .. image:: images/config-item-bpf.png
   :target: _images/config-item-bpf.png